lewis-wow/Kiq/README.md

 Kiq.js is faster than libraries that doing same thing like React.js, Vue.js, etc...

 ## How can be faster than these libraries?
-It is optimized by requestAnimationFrame, small size (under 2Kb min + gzip) and simple data control
+It is optimized by requestAnimationFrame, bundling DOM changes into one bundle and do it in one time, so browser don't recalculate reflow and repaint every time, small size (under 2Kb min + gzip) and simple data control

 ## Can this library be faster than Svelte?
 Svelte is compiler and Kiq is javascript library, but sometimes Kiq can be faster and smaller than Svelte bundle